-The Diligence Provider identified 10 mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
-We previously had identified seven of these loans as having Eligibility Defects in the course of our post-purchase QC Review, and these loans were referred to the loan sellers for repurchase.
-All three of the remaining loans identified by the Diligence Provider will be removed from the Reference Pool during the first Distribution Date in December 2014 as a Reference Pool Removal.
-The following tables summarize the results of the Diligence Provider's credit, property valuation and document review of the Diligence Sample, including the results of the Fannie Mae QC review for the 10 loans described above:
+The Diligence Provider identified 14 mortgage loans in the Diligence Sample that did not comply materially with the terms of our Selling Guide (each a "Material Finding") based on its review of the loans.
+We previously had identified 6 of these loans as having Eligibility Defects in the course of our post-purchase QC Review.
+Of these 6 loans, 5 were referred to the loan sellers for repurchase and our evaluation of the sixth is in process.
+Of the remaining 8 loans identified by the Diligence Provider, 6 will be removed from the Reference Pool on or prior to the first Payment Date as Reference Pool Removals; we believe the remaining 2 loans meet our eligibility and underwriting criteria and therefor they will be retained in the Reference Pool.
+The following tables summarize the results of the Diligence Provider's credit, property valuation and document review of the Diligence Sample, including the results of the Fannie Mae QC review for the 14 loans described above:

-Number of Percentage of
+Number of Loans Percentage of Diligence Sample

-Loans Diligence Sample

 Total Diligence Sample 608 100.0%

-Loans with Material Findings 10 1.6%
+Loans with Material Findings 14 2.3%